darup67/Burger/README.md

 Burgers on the right side of the page have a delete button to remove it from view.
 The app stores every burger in a database whether eaten or not.

+# Design

+Burger Log is a restaurant app that lets users input the names of burgers they'd like to eat.

+Whenever a user submits a burger's name, the app displays the burger on the left side of the page -- waiting to be devoured.

+Each burger in the waiting area also has a Devour it! button.
+When the user clicks it, the burger will move to the right side of the page.

+The app stores every burger in a mySQL database, whether devoured or not.

+The user can also delete a devoured burger by clicking the delete (X) icon to the right of devoured burger.

+I used ES6 classes for all the classes/objects (e.g. Orm, Connection etc)

+Follows Model View Controller (MVC) pattern

 # Technologies Used

 HTML, CSS, Javascript, jQuery, MySQL, Node.js, Express, Handlebars, MVC, and ORM.